enableiot/iotkit-agent/README.md

 DP-3627 – Improve logs in Agent
 * Added log rotation and max size of log file.

+DP-3718 – Make a counter of failed reconnection attempts and increase interval before next try
+* Time to reconnection to WebSocket server is doubled every time up to 10 minutes.
+It is reset after successful connection.

 ## What's new in version 1.6.5
 DP-3645 – Fixed problem with config location when using symlink.